 First few flags

 I enjoyed working on a different media… I thought I had made decisions on details of my work, but as I am creating these I realize I have to think through this material more and then proceed.
-Still hoping to have 50 flags… But know that may be a challenge, […] Read more »
+Still hoping to have 50 flags… But know that may be a challenge, more then I originally thought.

 Weeks two and three!